SynthIPD: training-free synthetic individual patient data generation: Introduction

-This work introduces SynthIPD, a novel three-step approach leveraging only published clinical trial results to accurately generate synthetic IPD.
-First, the coordinates of each event are first digitized with high accuracy from published KM plots utilizing properties of Scalable Vector Graphics (SVG).
-Secondly, covariate data are generated and matched via a constrained optimization approach.
-Finally, survival and covariate data are combined, producing a final synthetic dataset.

-SynthIPD enables numerous applications: (i) Gain new statistical insights: The synthetic IPD closely follows the distribution of the true IPD and can offer new statistical insights that are not originally reported in the paper \cite{thorlund2020synthetic}. (ii) Establish control benchmarks: By pooling synthetic IPD from the control arms of historical trials, investigators can establish an accurate endpoint estimation for the control arm and further guide subsequent sample size calculation \cite{zhang2010calculating,lee2001uniform,zhu2016sample}, which is crucial for clinical trial design. (iii) Construct synthetic control arms: As mentioned in 2023 FDA guideline \cite{fda2023considerations}, clinical trial IPD have advantages over other sources.
-SynthIPD, creating synthetic clinical trial data, offers a potential way to replace or augment control arms that can boost statistical efficiency while preserving robustness of subsequent statistical analyses. (iv) Validate aggregated analyses: Pooled analyses using IPD can validate and improve the reliability of conventional meta-analyses \cite{seo2021comparing,riley2008meta}, which may suffer from bias if some critical assumptions are not satisfied. (v) Serve as the training set for other synthetic data methods: SynthIPD does not require any training, and hence can serve as the training set (or `pseudo IPD') for other models, e.g., GAN models, when the IPD are unavailable, see Subsection \ref{subsec:pseudo IPD}.
+SynthIPD enables numerous applications in biomedical studies.
+Some, out of many, are listed here: (i) Gaining new statistical insights: SynthIPD closely follows the distribution of the true IPD and can offer new statistical insights that are not originally reported in the publication \cite{thorlund2020synthetic}. (ii) Establishing control benchmarks: By pooling synthetic IPD from the control arms of historical trials, investigators can establish an accurate median survival estimation for the control arm and further guide subsequent sample size calculation \cite{zhang2010calculating,lee2001uniform,zhu2016sample}.
+Such practice is crucial for the planning of novel efficient clinical trial design with covariates, e.g., covariate-adaptive randomization \cite{lin2015pursuit,hu2014adaptive,pocock1975sequential,huhu2012,rosenberger2012adaptive}. (iii) Constructing synthetic control arms: SynthIPD offers a potential way to reduce sample size by replacing or augmenting concurrent control arms.
+Synthetic clinical trial data, as pointed out by \cite{fda2023considerations}, have advantages over other sources, including real world data. (iv) Improving aggregated analyses: Pooled analyses using IPD can ``\textit{improve the quality of meta-analyses\ldots possibly correct for any deficiencies identified}'' \cite[Section H]{guidelinefdameta}, and is always ``\textit{preferred over aggregate data, especially for subgroups}'' \cite[Section 3.6]{ema2024indirect}.
+SynthIPD can offer such preferred pooled analysis. (v) Serving as the training set for other synthetic data methods: Our method can serve as the training set (or `pseudo IPD') for other generative models when the true IPD is unavailable, see Subsection \ref{app:pseudo IPD}.